mrblack360/Business-Management-System/README.md

 Welcome!

+# Introduction
-[BMS] is a very interesting system for managing business among other intrepreneurial activities using your mobile device.
+[BMS](https://github.com/mrblack360/Business-Management-System) is a very interesting system for managing business among other intrepreneurial activities using your mobile device.
+The system is brought to effect and developed by [Mawi, BK](mailto:barakamawi@gmail.com), [Mjema, CJ](mailto:johnchristina23@gmail.com) and [Maswi, MR](mailto:raphaelraphaelmm@gmail.com).

 # Requirements
 The following items are very crucial for the application to run softly in your machine;-